Professor Richard Berger – the benefits of being a PRC member

 But there are other benefits that go beyond satisfying a scholar's curiosity and civic duty.

-“I think I'm seen differently in my institution because of my work with the AHRC,” says Dr Berger.
+“I think I'm seen differently in my institution because of my work with the AHRC,” says Professor Berger.

 “My colleagues see me as the go-to guy for advice on writing bids, and I'm often asked to talk about the AHRC.
 I think that’s because I've been on so many panels I'm able to offer insight into how proposals will be discussed and evaluated, and that advice can help people write a better proposal.”